In this article:

-A 2011 study demonstrated that a runny nose is a common occurrence with teething.
-Other symptoms including loss of appetite, rash, increase salivation, irritability, diarrhea, and sleep disturbance may also be associated with primary tooth eruption.
-(8)
+A study demonstrated that a runny nose is a common occurrence with teething.
+Other symptoms, including loss of appetite, rash, increased salivation, irritability, diarrhea, and sleep disturbance, may also be associated with primary tooth eruption.
+(7)

-How to have a proper sleep when having a runny nose?
+How can one have a proper sleep when having a runny nose?

 A runny nose can interrupt your sleep and thus affect your overall health and mood.
 To alleviate the problem, it is recommended to use effective treatments at bedtime and correct your posture.

 For instance, lying on your back may help subside the problem as the mucus will travel down into your pharynx instead of coming out of the nose.

 Rhinorrhea, commonly known as a runny nose, results from an irritation or inflammation in the nasal tissues.

 While the problem generally resolves on its own, home remedies and self-care measures can help bring quick relief.
 If the runny nose persists for long, it may be indicative of an underlying problem.